RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 'ON pf.payroll_year = pf3.price_year'

-Note: The 'INNER JOIN' ensures here that the final outputs are limited to the common comparable periods for both prices and salaries (2006-2018).
+Note: the 'INNER JOIN' ensures here that the final outputs are limited to the common comparable periods for both prices and salaries (2006-2018).

 Note: similar to the previous task (query for question 4), some of the calculations (averaging and grouping) were already done within the supporting tables to increase the speed of running the whole query.

-Now that duplicate tables 'pf2' and 'pf3' have been joined, it is time to join the secondary table (t_roman_zavorka_project_SQL_secondary_final) 'sf,' containing data regarding the development of GDP in years:
+Now that duplicate tables 'pf2' and 'pf3' have been joined, it is time to join the secondary table ('t_roman_zavorka_project_SQL_secondary_final') 'sf,' containing data regarding the development of GDP in years.

 As the calculations of the percentage annual differences in GDP are relatively simple (there is no need to calculate means or to group the data), they were calculated directly in the nested query through the following columns:
 * sf11.`year`
 * round((sf11.gdp - sf12.gdp) / sf12.gdp*100,2) AS annual_percentage_hdp_difference

-However, in order to calculate the percentage annual differences in GDP, it was necessary to join the supporting duplicate table 'sf12' first ('sf11' is the first of the tables); following columns have been selected:
+However, in order to calculate the percentage annual differences in GDP, it was necessary to join the supporting duplicate table 'sf12' to this nested query first ('sf11' is the first of the tables); following columns have been selected:
 * country
 * `year`
 * gdp